atreyuxtrading/atreyu-backtrader-api/README.md

                 self.buy()
 ```

-Using IB Historical Data to Drive a Stratgey with what=MIDPOINT
+Using IB Historical Data to Drive a Strategy with "what=MIDPOINT"
 ---------------------------------------------------------------

 ```python